 Kalasin Province and it’s neighboring regions are famous for the dinosaur fossils that have been discovered in the last few decades.
 As you drive around the province, you will see model dinosaurs on the side of the road and in parks.

 A lot of fossils are now held at Sirindhorn Dinosaur Museum (พิพิธภัณฑ์สิรินธร), the first of it’s kind in Thailand.
 Head here to see these up close, learn more about dinosaurs and their presence in Thailand, and capture some great photos.
 If you are in the province, this is definitely worth a visit and you can tie it in with a dinosaur tour of Kalasin.

-We were disappointed with the dual-pricing at this museum.
+We were disappointed with the dual-pricing at the museum.
 Before you head in, there is a sign stating the price is 40 baht for an adult and 10 baht for a child.
 However, when we got into the reception area, we spotted the notice telling us it will cost 100 baht for a foreigner.
-After speaking with them in Thai, we managed to negotiate the price down to 50 baht per person and we were given a child ticket.
+After speaking with them in Thai, we managed to negotiate the price down to 50 baht per person and we were given a children’s ticket.

 Adult – 100 baht.

 Child – 10 baht.

 The first dinosaur fossil was discovered in the 1970s, in Phu Wiang district, Khon Kaen.
 Since then, more and more remains have been unearthed.
 In 1994, dinosaur fossils were found at Wat Sakkawan by Phra Kru Vijitsahassakun.
 This lead to the creation of a research facility, known as Phu Kum Khao Fossil research center in 1995.